Create an Intune report from the OData feed with Power BI

 You now have an interactive filter that can be used to toggle between company owned and personally owned devices.
 Use this filter to see how the distribution changes.

-- Select Company to see that the company owned device distribution.
+- Select Company within the Slicer to see that the company owned device distribution.

-- Select Personal to see the personally owned devices.
+- Select Personal within the Slicer to see the personally owned devices.